Ranveer Singh: Early work and breakthrough (2010–2014)

-Commercial success (2015–2019)
+Established actor (2015–2019)

 Zoya Akhtar's ensemble comedy-drama Dil Dhadakne Do (2015), produced by and cameo-starring her brother Farhan Akhtar, featured Singh alongside Anil Kapoor, Shefali Shah and Priyanka Chopra as the younger sibling of a dysfunctional Punjabi business family who aspires to become a pilot.
 Writing for Mumbai Mirror, Kunal Guha found Singh to be the "surprise element" of the film; he praised his "immaculate comic timing" and took note of his subtlety.
 Commercially, the film underperformed.
 He next reunited with Bhansali in the period romance Bajirao Mastani (2015), opposite Padukone and Chopra.
 He portrayed Bajirao I, for which he shaved his head and to prepare, he locked himself in a hotel room for 21 days.
 Raja Sen wrote that Singh "brings his character to life and does so with both machismo and grace", and commended him for his perfecting his character's gait and accent.
 The film earned ₹350 crore to become one of the highest-grossing Indian films, and garnered Singh the Filmfare Award for Best Actor.